-One of the biggest mistakes people suffering from acne prone skin make is to use very harsh and drying skincare products.
-Whilst this gives temporary relief in that it makes skin feel cleaner and appear clearer, it actually stimulates the skin to produce even more oil.
+One of the biggest mistakes people with acne prone skin make is to use very harsh and drying skincare products.
+Whilst this gives temporary relief because it makes skin feel cleaner and look dryer, it is counter productive.
+It actually prompts the skin to produce more oil.
 Also using very harsh skincare products like physical exfoliant or high dose acids is a bad idea.
-These can cause micro injury to the skin, irritation and inflammation as well as scarring.
+These can cause micro injury to the skin, irritation and inflammation as well as acne scarring.
 It is not all bad news though.
 It is possible to control acne and oil production with the right skincare routine.
-A good skincare routine for acne prone skin will cleanse the skin, hydrate and protect it as well as specifically target acne with specific acne-fighting products.
-With the right skincare routine, acne prone skin can be clarified, outbreaks reduced and blemishes or scarring prevented.
+A good skincare routine for acne prone skin will cleanse the skin, hydrate and protect it.
+Additionally, it will also specifically target acne with specific acne-fighting products.
+With the right skincare routine, acne prone skin can be made clear, outbreaks reduced and blemishes or scars prevented.

 “Acne prone skin is caused by an imbalance of the androgen hormones which stimulate overproduction of sebum from the oil-producing glands.
-This causes blockage of the pores and overgrowth of skin bacteria which together result in inflammation resulting in pimples and blemishes.
-The key to caring for acne prone skin is to effectively cleanse, regulate oil production, reduce bacterial growth and hydrate the skin.”
+This causes blockage of the pores and overgrowth of skin bacteria.
+Together, these result in inflammation resulting in pimples and blemishes.
+The key to caring for acne prone skin is to properly cleanse, control oil production, reduce bacterial growth and hydrate the skin.”

 The fundamentals of caring for acne prone skin are similar to a skincare routine for oily skin.
-There are however some important inclusions that are unique to acne prone skin.
-These include spot treatments for individual pimples and finding products with acne fighting ingredients which regulate oil and prevent excessive bacterial growth.
-Whilst your main focus will be on acne, also consider whether there are any other skin concerns or goals that you have.
+However, there are some important inclusions that are unique to acne prone skin.
+These include spot treatments for individual pimples.
+Additionally, you should find products with acne fighting ingredients which regulate oil and prevent excessive bacterial growth.
+Whilst your main focus will be on acne, also consider whether you have other skin concerns or goals.
 For instance, this may be acne scarring from previous outbreaks, uneven skin tone or rough skin texture.

 Daily Skincare Routine

-- Double Cleanse your skin in the morning to clear pores and remove excess oil.
-Start with a cleansing oil which believe it or not, is effective for acne prone skin as it will draw any excess oil from the skin.
-Finish with a cleanser that contains benzoyl peroxide.
+- Cleanse your skin in the morning to clear pores and remove excess oil.
+Use a foaming cleanser that contains salicylic acid or benzoyl peroxide.

 - Tone with a product that contains Salicylic acid.

-- Serum (Extra) should be in the form of an oil-free formulation either as a cream, gel or serum.
-In the morning, opt for a Vitamin C serum is a powerful anti-oxidant and will help brighten and even out skin tones.
-Additional serums that are good for acne prone skin include those containing Niacinamide, alpha hydroxy acids and beta hydroxy acids.
+- Actives should be in the form of an oil-free formulation either as a cream, gel or serum.
+In the morning use Vitamin C to brighten and even out your skin tone.
+Additional active ingredients that are good for acne prone skin include those containing niacinamide, arbutin and azelaic acid.

 - Double Cleanse in the evenings to completely remove any makeup and clear out any clogged up pores.
 Use a cleansing balm, lotion or oil to remove excess oil, dirt and makeup.
-Follow up with the same benzoyl peroxide cleanser you used in the morning.
+Follow up with the foaming cleanser you use in the mornings.

-- Serum (Extra but you really should) at night should be Retinol.
-Retinol serum will help control acne, reduce lines and wrinkles, brighten skin and fade out any acne scarring or sun damage spots.
+- Actives at night should be Retinol, Adapalene or Tretinoin.
+Retinoids will help control acne, reduce lines and wrinkles, brighten skin and fade out any acne scars or sun damage spots.

 Weekly Skincare Routine

 Once a week set aside a little time to pamper your skin or focus even more on specific skin concerns:

 When it comes to skincare products for acne prone skin, you’re rather spoilt for choice.
-We constantly review and assess feedback on skincare products for our clients and followers of our blog.
-Below are our favourite skincare products for acne prone at the moment:
+We constantly review and assess feedback on skincare products for our clients and readers of our blog.
+Below are our favourite skincare products for acne prone skin at the moment: